Below you will find information about the different Key Stages and phases of your child's learning.

 |Year 4||Year 5||Year 6|

-We base our ICT Computing Curriculum on the iCompute schemes of learning, it is fully mapped to the National Curriculum for Key Stage 1 and Key Stage 2 and is designed for mastery however we don't stop there, we offer children at our school the opportunity to further develop their ICT skills using a variety of resources and equipment across the curriculum areas.
-We have a very strong emphasis on eSafety too, it is imperative that children of all ages know how to stay safe when using ICT.
+We base our Computing Curriculum on the iCompute schemes of learning, it is fully mapped to the National Curriculum for Key Stage 1 and Key Stage 2 and is designed for mastery however we don't stop there, we offer children at our school the opportunity to further develop their computing skills using a variety of resources and equipment across the curriculum areas.
+We have a very strong emphasis on eSafety too, it is imperative that children of all ages know how to stay safe when using computers.
 The curriculum provides rich and varied learning experiences for pupils throughout the primary phase with clear progression between lessons and phases from EYFS to Year 6.

 The scheme of learning is separated into 3 strands; this enables children to experience all aspects of ICT and apply their knowledge and expertise widely.